Brandon-Lanier/weekend-sql-to-do-list/README.md

 Thanks to my Wife, Allison, for being my UX tester.

-Thanks to SweetAlert for the confirmation delete modal.
+Thanks to SweetAlert for the confirmation modal.

 ## Support
 If you have suggestions or issues, please feel free to contact me at [Brandonjlanier@gmail.com](mailto:brandonjlanier@gmail.com)